elieahd/my-docs/docs/tech/backend/java-25.md

 #### Before

-If you had a primitive like `int x = 42;`, and passed it as Object o = x;, then autoboxing turned it into an Integer, and the pattern case Integer i matched.
+If you had a primitive like `int x = 42;`, and passed it as `Object o = x;`, then autoboxing turned it into an Integer, and the pattern `case Integer i` matched.

-You could not directly write case int i or use primitive patterns in switch.
+You could not directly write `case int i` or use primitive patterns in `switch`.

 ```java
 public String test(Object obj) {